30 Worst Vacation Habits for Your Waistline

 Not only is home the cheapest, healthiest place to eat at, when you cook at home you maintain control of what exactly goes into your food.
 In restaurants, those ingredients and preparation tactics—like microwaving noodles in a plastic bag—are usually a mystery.
 Not to mention the fact that the portion sizes are usually much bigger than what is recommended.
 If you are planning to eat out often, choose upscale restaurants, as they tend to offer much smaller portions than chain restaurants.

 Most people spend a decent amount of time and effort researching and planning their trip, but many drop the ball on where they plan on going out to dinner.
 When you pick a restaurant just based on a flyer or ease of accessibility, you might be left sitting down to a fried chicken dinner.
 Not only should you research restaurants and make an eating-out plan ahead of time, but also take a look at the restaurants' menus online so you can see if they have options that fit into your diet.
-For more tips, check out these 35 Tips for Being Healthy While Eating Out.

 Nothing beats sitting down to a sunset dinner and seeing the tabletop candles slowly dwindle down to a wick in their glass jars as the conversation continues to flow through the night.
 Vacations are a great time to reconnect with a spouse, family, and friends, but make this a priority in places besides a dinner table.
 When you linger at a dinner table longer, you're more likely to continue to pick at your food, even after you've had your fill.